British Cultural Garden

 History & Design:

-The Garden was first suggested by Cleveland publisher Leo Weidenthal, who was a member of the city’s Shakespeare commemorative event committee.
-The committee had joined world-wide efforts to plan the 300th anniversary of the bard’s death.
-He envisioned the garden as a fitting tribute.
-Its dedication featured speeches from Mayor Harry Davis, musical renderings of Mendelssohn’s “Midsummer Night’s Dream,” and dramatic readings of Shakespeare’s sonnets by actress Julia Marlowe.
-High school students dressed in Elizabethan costumes escorted guests to their seats.
+The Garden was first suggested by Cleveland publisher Leo Weidenthal, a member of the city’s Shakespeare commemorative event committee that planned events to mark the 300th anniversary of the bard’s death.
+The garden’s dedication featured speeches from Mayor Harry Davis, musical renderings of Mendelssohn’s “Midsummer Night’s Dream,” and dramatic readings of Shakespeare’s sonnets by actress Julia Marlowe.
+High school students dressed in Elizabethan costumes to escort guests to their seats.

 Map: